W-symmetry, topological vertex and affine Yangian: Linear and

 and study the operators of the form

-where $q$ is a polynomial.
-With this choice, the natural (mode) grading in this algebra by eigenvalues of Euler operator is manifest.
+where $q(E)$ is a polynomial in $E$.
+With this choice, the natural mode grading in this algebra by eigenvalues of the Euler operator is manifest.
 The commutation relations between two operators of this form are

 We obtain the linear $\mathcal{W}_{1+\infty}$ of Kac and Radul by centrally extending this algebra of differential operators.
 Let us define a two-cocycle